83971101151178107109116111/NeoSenAI/README.md

 ### 📊 Market Analysis
 - I offer real-time insight into market shifts, liquidity pools, and major token fluctuations.
-- DeFi, NFTs, or GameFi—I provide timely data to keep you informed and ready to act.
+- DeFi, NFTs, or GameFi,I provide timely data to keep you informed and ready to act.

 ### 🎥 Anime Enthusiasm
 - I’m passionate about anime and see endless possibilities at the intersection of anime culture, blockchain, and gaming.